Aircraft Accident Investigation

 - Collision with ground, fatality

-Dennis has also reviewed thousands of incidents for various clients providing input into causal events.
+Dennis has also reviewed thousands of incidents for various clients worldwide providing input into causal events.

 If you would like us to investigate, remember that time can be critical as some evidence may perish or become unreliable over time.